 Simply raw or cooked as part of our salads is the easiest option.
 You can also add bell pepper powder (aka Paprika) to your stir fry for a spicy twist.

-Check out our recipe for these delicous stuffed bell peppers
+Check out our recipe for these delicious stuffed bell peppers